Security upgrade · 2026

 engagement against the cryptographic core, the mesh envelope, and the BLE protocol layer.
 Full

 report published in the open.
-"Designed to be reviewed" is not "audited" — we know.
+"Designed to be reviewed" is not "audited".
+We know.

 - Open-source crypto core: the X3DH / Double Ratchet implementation, MeshEnvelope